ricmac/Cybercultural/src/posts/season4/blogging-2002.md

 ## The Blogosphere

-By the end of 2002, blogging had blossomed into a thriving ecosystem of colourful personal sites that interconnected to each other via RSS, trackback and blogrolls.
+By the end of 2002, blogging had turned into a thriving ecosystem of colourful personal sites that interconnected to each other via RSS, trackback and blogrolls.

 Blogging software by this time was both sophisticated and relatively easy to use.
 In its [version 2.51](https://web.archive.org/web/20021207200657/http://www.movabletype.org/features.shtml), as well as trackback Movable Type had multiple template options, entry categorization, built-in comments, and more.
 The original mainstream blog platform, Blogger, was also [still going strong](https://web.archive.org/web/20021202091911/http://www.blogger.com/) — indeed it would soon be acquired by Google, in February 2003.
 Other blog software options included Radio Userland (which I would soon dive into again), LiveJournal and Xanga.